 Why does my statement have two lines for provisions?
 (Provisions and provisions – homeowner)

 Tenants don’t pay separately towards certain aspects of the upkeep to a property.
 Their contribution is included in their rent.
 We therefore split this up as provisions that all residents pay towards and those that only homeowners pay towards.

-I have just received my service charge actual statement and I can’t afford to pay this, what should I do?
+I have just received my estimated service charge statement and I can’t afford to pay this, what should I do?

 Our Income team are here to help and can offer advice or possibly a payment term that will fit your circumstances.
 Please do not ignore the problem as it is likely to get worse.

 Where can I find my apportionment costs on my statement?

 Following the implementation of our service charge system and the new property groupings, the apportionment is no longer showing on your statement.
 You will instead see the total costs for the different property grouping and what your share of that cost is.

 Why have some service costs increased?